rlugojr/sample-apps/example-elk-stack/README.md

 apc app start kibana
 ```

-Navigating to the route should result in a page similar to the one below
+Navigating to the route should result in a page similar to the one below (note
-(note that we can't really do anything with it, yet!).
-We will use the apcera user's
+that we can't really do anything with it, yet!).
+Shield users, make sure that
-credentials that we defined above, apcera/apcera-password
+you log in using the apcera user's credentials that we defined above,
+`apcera/apcera-password`

 ![Kibana Interface](/example-elk-stack/readme-images/kibana-interface.png "Kibana Interface")